thanosKarakos17/Origami-PvP-Game/README.md

 # Origami-PvP-Game

+  ## Description
   A simple fighting game similar to pokemon with origami figures

+  ## Directions
+  Read the 'manual' file to learn how to play